opnfv/vswitchperf/docs/testing/user/configguide/trafficgen.rst

     TRAFFICGEN_TREX_USER = ''
     TRAFFICGEN_TREX_BASE_DIR = ''

-TRAFFICGEN_TREX_USER has to have sudo permission and passwordless access.
+TRAFFICGEN_TREX_USER has to have sudo permission and password-less access.
 TRAFFICGEN_TREX_BASE_DIR is the place, where is stored 't-rex-64' file.

-It is possible to specify the accurancy of RFC2544 Throughput measurement.
+It is possible to specify the accuracy of RFC2544 Throughput measurement.
 Threshold below defines maximal difference between frame rate of successful (i.e. defined frameloss was reached) and unsuccessful (i.e. frameloss was exceeded) iterations.